 Also of interest is that Commack has more people living here who work in computers and math than 95% of the places in the US.

 Commack is a somewhat ethnically-diverse town.
 The people who call Commack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Commack residents report their race to be White, followed by Asian.
-Important ancestries of people in Commack include Italian, Irish, German, Russian, and Polish.
+Commack also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.43% of the town’s residents.
+Important ancestries of people in Commack include Italian, Irish, German, Polish, and English.

 The most common language spoken in Commack is English.
 Other important languages spoken here include Spanish and Langs. of India.